Manon Fiorot: Ultimate Fighting Championship

-Fiorot made her UFC debut on January 20, 2021 at UFC on ESPN: Chiesa vs. Magny against Victoria Leonardo.
+Fiorot made her UFC debut on January 20, 2021 at UFC on ESPN 20 against Victoria Leonardo.
 She won the fight via second-round technical knockout.

-Fiorot was scheduled to face Maryna Moroz on June 5, 2021 at UFC Fight Night: Rozenstruik vs. Sakai.
+Fiorot was scheduled to face Maryna Moroz on June 5, 2021 at UFC Fight Night 189.
 However, Moroz was pulled from the event for undisclosed reasons, and she was replaced by Tabatha Ricci.
 Fiorot won the bout via standing TKO in the second round.

 Fiorot was scheduled to face Mayra Bueno Silva on September 25, 2021 at UFC 266.
 However, the bout was postponed to UFC Fight Night: Ladd vs. Dumont due to COVID-19 protocols.
 Fiorot won the fight via unanimous decision.

 As the first bout of her new multi-fight contract, Fiorot was scheduled to face Jessica Eye on March 5, 2022 at UFC 272.
 However, a week before the event, Eye withdrew due to injury and the bout was cancelled.

 Fiorot faced Jennifer Maia vs on March 26, 2022 at UFC on ESPN 33.
 She won the fight by unanimous decision.

 Fiorot was scheduled to face Katlyn Chookagian on September 3, 2022, at UFC Fight Night 209.
 However, Chookagian withdrew for unknown reasons in mid June and was replaced by former UFC Women's Strawweight Champion Jéssica Andrade.
 In turn, Andrade withdrew in mid July due to undisclosed reasons and was replaced by Fiorot's original opponent Chookagian.
 After Fiorot injured her knee, the bout was eventually shifted to take place at UFC 280 on October 22, 2022.
 At the weigh-ins, Chookagian weighed in at 127.5 pounds, 1.5 pounds over the flyweight non-title fight limit.
 Chookagian was fined 20% of her purse, which went to her opponent Fiorot.
 She won the fight by unanimous decision.

 Fiorot faced former UFC Women's Strawweight champion Rose Namajunas on September 2, 2023 at UFC Fight Night 226 in Paris.
 The bout was Fiorot's first fight in her homeland and Namajunas' flyweight debut as a professional.
 She won the fight via unanimous decision.

 Fiorot faced Erin Blanchfield on March 30, 2024, at UFC on ESPN 54.
 The fight was moved to the main event after Vicente Luque vs Sean Brady didn't materialize.
 She won the fight via unanimous decision.

 Fiorot was the backup fighter for the UFC Women's Flyweight Championship trilogy bout between then-champion Alexa Grasso and Valentina Shevchenko on September 14, 2024 at UFC 306.

 Fiorot competed for the UFC Women's Flyweight Championship against Valentina Shevchenko on May 10, 2025 at UFC 315.
 She lost the fight by unanimous decision.

 Fiorot faced Jasmine Jasudavicius on October 18, 2025, at UFC Fight Night 262.
 She won the fight by technical knockout in the first round.

+Fiorot faced former UFC Women's Flyweight Champion Alexa Grasso in a title eliminator on September 12, 2026 at UFC Fight Night 288.
+She lost the fight by unanimous decision.